catplotlib/CVNotes/content/post/9.ImageMorphology/index.md

 ## Let's Get Coding: OpenCV Ahoy!

 Alright, enough talk.
 Let's code!
-I assume you've got Python and OpenCV installed.
-If not, a quick `pip install opencv-python` should set you up.
+I assume we've got Python and OpenCV installed.
+If not, a quick `pip install opencv-python` should set we up.

 ### Erosion